engluanoliv/sellit/DEVELOPER.md

 OTHER_ENV_VAR=value
 ```

+NOTE: If there is any issue with the database connection, try to change the enviroment variable DB_URL from the connection.ts and drizzle.config.ts file to your database-url using the template provided above.

 ## 4. Set Up the Database
 Make sure your database is set up and running.
 If you are using PostgreSQL, you can use the following commands to create the necessary tables.